The Palace Puri Agung Kesiman, is located in the village of Kesiman, Denpasar. It was founded in 1779.

-History of the Palace of Kesiman
+History of the Palace of Kesiman, founded in 1779

-In the early sixteenth century, the Majapahit dynasty moved its central government to Gelgel.
+In the early 16th century, the Majapahit dynasty moved its central government to Gelgel.
 During the reign of King Dalem Waturenggong, Gelgel reached the height of its glory by making it a center of government and culture.

 At that time the king’s relatives spread throughout Bali as representatives of government in areas as Badung, Jembrana, Tabanan, Karangasem, Bangli, Buleleng, and Gianyar.
 The Semarapura kingdom (Klungkung) remains the seat of government.